Croeseid: Characteristics

 The gold and silver Croeseids formed the world's first bimetallic monetary system circa 550 BC.

 Croesus replaced all the electrum coins by gold and silver coins using a single coin type: the facing foreparts of a lion and a bull.
 Compared to later copies made by the Achaemenids, the original Croeseid use a more natural rendering of the two animals.
 The reverse was struck with two incuse squares.
 The coins were minted in Sardis.
 The gold and the silver were refined in Sardis from raw electrum in workshops in Sardis.
 Recent archaeological excavations have shown stratigraphically that the first Croeseids were indeed issued by Croesus before the Achaemenid invasion, and not after the Achaemenid as has sometimes been suggested.

 The gold coins had an initial weight of 10.7 grams.
 The silver coins also were issued in 10.7 grams, together with many smaller denominations, from 1/3 to 1/48.
 This makes it the world's first bimetallic monetary system though the idea of smaller silver denominations had originated in Cyme (Aeolis) under Hermodike II.

 Croeseid bimetallic equivalence: 1 gold Croeseid of 8.1 grams was equivalent in value to 10 silver Croeseids of 10.7 grams.

 Soon after however, the gold coins were struck in a lighter standard of 8.1 grams.
 The modification of the weight may have been the result of a policy to exchange and remove all electrum coins in circulation with the heavier format, the 10.7 grams corresponding to the nominal weight of gold in a standard 14.1 grams electrum stater (about 70%).
 Once this was done the coins were lightened to 8.1 grams corresponding to the true weight of gold in the electrum coins, which had often been voluntarily debased.
 Reducing the weight of the gold stater to 8.1 grams also allowed to simplify the exchange mechanism between gold and silver, as now 1 gold stater of 8.1 grams corresponded precisely in value to 10 silver staters of 10.7 grams, or to 20 silver coins of 5.35 grams (weight of the future Achaemenid Siglos), since the current exchange rate on a weight basis was 1 to 13.3 at the time.

 The great advantage of the Croeseids compared to their electrum predecessors is that they were very reliable: the pure gold and pure silver coins all had a clear intrinsic value, entirely guaranteed by their purity and clearly defined by their weight, which, as an added benefit, was standard.
 On the contrary, the actual composition of various electrum coins was very hard to determine, so that the true intrinsic value of each coin could not be easily estimated.
-The royal symbol, or stamp, created by Aylettes gave the coins a declared value and today we still use a token currency, where the value is guaranteed by the state and not by the value of the metal used in the coins.
+The royal symbol, or stamp, created by Aylettes asserted that the coins had a specified value.
+These were not token coins as we use today since the value is in the metal rather than merely decreed by the state.